radcamp/radcamp.github.io/LatinAmerica2026/RADCamp-PartII-Day2-AM.md

 your raw data to samples, so now you can continue with steps 2-5 to complete the assembly.
 * Open a terminal window on your compute node and `cd ~/<your_empirical_assembly>`
+* Run ipyrad2-classic step 2 `ipyrad -p params-wat.txt -s 2 -c 16` to trim and filter
+* While step 2 is running make an imap file for the samples you will want to use to for construction of the pseudo-reference in step 3.
+  * Aim for broad and even taxonomic coverage
+  * More samples means longer runtimes.
+The default will choose 10 random samples, but 10 may be more than enough if all samples are from a single panmictic population.
+  * Make sure in your params file within the `[denovo]` block to set the `imap` value to point to this file.
-* Launch ipyrad2-classic steps 2-5 `ipyrad -p params-wat.txt -s 2345 -c 16`
+* Launch ipyrad2-classic steps 3-5 `ipyrad -p params-wat.txt -s 345 -c 16`
 * After you verify that the assembly is running you may close your browser tab